 The two newly reported cases are a confirmed case in a 55-year-old woman, and another confirmed case in a 62-year-old male.
-Both were diagnosed by nucleic acid amplification e.g. pcr, and urinary antigen test.
+Both were diagnosed by nucleic acid amplification e.g. PCR, and urinary antigen test.

 More information may be available from the reporter: ELDSNet Contact Point Country C, ELDSNet Contact Point Country D